top of page

-I work with leadership teams in media, tech, and founder-led businesses at moments of inflection, when teams are newly formed, reconfigured, or experiencing the growing pains of scale.
-The focus is on helping the team find a better way to collaborate, decide, and lead together, so the leadership team becomes a source of clarity and momentum rather than friction and delay.
+I work with leadership teams in founder-led businesses at moments of inflection, when teams are newly formed, reconfigured, or experiencing the growing pains of scale.
+The focus is on helping the team find a better way to collaborate, decide, and lead together, so it becomes a source of clarity and compounding leadership rather than friction and delay.

-The work addresses the patterns and dynamics that hold teams back: unclear roles, founder dependency, poor decision-making, avoidance of difficult conversations, and ways of working that no longer scale.
+The work addresses the patterns and dynamics that hold teams back: unclear roles and winning behaviours, founder dependency, poor decision-making, avoidance of difficult conversations, and ways of working that no longer scale.
 It is reflective and practical, grounded in live issues rather than abstract models.

 Working Together